badouralix/coding-best-practices/README.md

 ## Versioning

-1. After introduction a breaking change, add a description in the breaking-change section of the changelog, and only bump the [semver](https://semver.org/) PATCH version
+1. After introducing a breaking change, add a description in the breaking-change section of the changelog, and only bump the [semver](https://semver.org/) PATCH version

 ## Workflows